Days of Thunder: NASCAR

+In media

 The 1991 Simpsons episode "Saturdays of Thunder" is named after the film.

+In the film Talladega Nights: The Ballad of Ricky Bobby, Will Ferrell's character as he screams in panic from invisible fire, yells "HELP ME TOM CRUISE!" in reference to Cruise starring in Days of Thunder.

+In August 2014, Zaxby's released a promotional video on YouTube to promote the then upcoming film The Identical.
+The scene parodied the film's opening test scene at Charlotte Motor Speedway, having John Wes Townley, Justin Boston, and Brennan Poole all star in the video.

 In 2015, M&M's released a promo video on YouTube to commemorate the 25th anniversary of Days of Thunder and to promote M&M's Crispy.
 The video features driver Kyle Busch and crew chief Adam Stevens parodying scenes from the film.

 Accolades

 The film was nominated for the Academy Award for Best Sound (Charles M. Wilborn, Donald O. Mitchell, Rick Kline and Kevin O'Connell).

 Video games

 In 1990, Mindscape released a video game adaptation of the film for multiple platforms such as the PC, NES and Amiga.
 A Game Boy version was released in 1992.
 The game was available for the PlayStation Network and iOS.
 Paramount Digital Entertainment released a new video game based on the film for the iOS, PlayStation 3, Xbox 360 and PlayStation Portable. iOS version was released in 2009 and other versions were released in 2011.
-The game includes 12 NASCAR sanctioned tracks—including Daytona International Speedway and Talladega Superspeedway—and the film characters Cole Trickle, Rowdy Burns, and Russ Wheeler.
+The game includes 12 NASCAR-sanctioned tracks—including Daytona International Speedway and Talladega Superspeedway—and the film characters Cole Trickle, Rowdy Burns, and Russ Wheeler.
 The PS3 version, labeled Days of Thunder: NASCAR Edition has more than 12 select NASCAR Sprint Cup drivers, including Denny Hamlin, Ryan Newman and Tony Stewart.